lifewinning/gitmaps-ttccamp/README.md

 +   [School of Data geocoding tutorial](http://schoolofdata.org/handbook/recipes/geocoding/) A different method--which I haven't actually tried--if you prefer.
 +   School of Data also has a nice [overview](http://schoolofdata.org/handbook/courses/geocoding/) on the concept of geocoding that is helpful if you want to get a more detailed overview of concepts.

 ###2.
-Turn Data into GeoJSON file
+Turn Geocoded Data into GeoJSON file

-In the [Mapbox tutorial](http://www.mapbox.com/geo-for-google-docs/) this already is covered.
-Once you have your geoJSON file, save it to your machine.
+In the [Mapbox tutorial](http://www.mapbox.com/geo-for-google-docs/) this should be covered.
+If you're using a different tool to format your geodata...well, let me Google that for you.

 ###3.
-Look at the example GeoJSON files
+Look at the example GeoJSON files and the accompanying readme files.

-If you open the .geojson files in this repo, they'll initially render as maps.
-But if you go to view the code, you can see some comments I've added on styling conventions in use and just get a better understanding of GeoJSON syntax.
+If you open the .geojson files in this repo, they'll render as maps.
+You can also view the raw code.
+On one of the files, you can elect to go in and edit the file.
+(I'm not sure why point data can be edited but polygon data can't.)

+###4. copy/pase your GeoJSON into the editable file.

+And now you should be able to see your own map!
+Hooray!